amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 #### Using Zipkin as monitoring backend

 [Zipkin](https://zipkin.io/) is an open-source distributed tracing system.
 It can ingest and visualize telemetry data.
 Dapr offers default support for Zipkin.
-The next example demonstrates how to configure Zipkin to visualize Dapr telemetry.
+The following example demonstrates how to configure Zipkin to visualize Dapr telemetry.

 ##### Enable and configure tracing

-First, tracing must be enabled for the Dapr runtime using a Dapr configuration file.
+To start, tracing must be enabled for the Dapr runtime using a Dapr configuration file.
 Here's an example of a configuration file named `tracing-config.yaml`:

 ```yaml
 apiVersion: dapr.io/v1alpha1